 Employers provide ongoing mentoring and training and provide trial and race day rides or help arrange rides with other horse trainers.

-NZTR Welfare Officers work with Approved Employers to ensure the Apprentice Jockey is fully supported, and that employment arrangements are compliant and adhered to.
+NZTR Training and Education team, work with Approved Employers to ensure the Apprentice Jockey is fully supported, and that employment arrangements are compliant and adhered to.